 Clients are asked to share how they’re doing mentally, physically, emotionally, and spiritually.
 They are also given the opportunity to make any amends to their peers or staff for things that were said or done during the day.

 While you stabilize, your team works with you on a discharge plan, making recommendations to help you stay on your path of sobriety.
 Our discharge planner will help you find a therapist or treatment center, make necessary phone calls, and help you set up appointments.

 Our medical and clinical teams can support medication management needs to help clients get stabilized on appropriate medications.
 In addition, the comprehensive assessment process supports identifying key areas of focus that will be considered as part of the discharge and aftercare planning process.

 We don’t leave you to figure out your substance-free life on your own.
 Your care team supports you beyond withdrawal, helping you with life skills, family concerns, and even taking you to off-site recovery meetings.
 Whatever it takes to get you ready for the next step in successful treatment, we’re there to provide it.

 The Continuum of Care

-Common Hallucinogens include ayahuasca, DMT, LSD, Peyote, and psilocybin.
-These tend to cause auditory or visual hallucinations.
+Hallucinogens encompass a group of substances like ayahuasca, DMT, LSD, Peyote, and psilocybin.
+They alter perception, mood, and cognition, often resulting in auditory or visual hallucinations.

 MDMA, is a synthetically made drug that acts as both as a hallucinogen and a stimulant.
-Also referred to as, X, Molly, or Ecstasy.
+It’s risks include dehydration, increased body temperature, and neurotoxicity.
+It is also referred to as, X, Molly, or Ecstasy.